What Are the Best Treatments for Allergies?

-Good allergy treatment is based on your medical history, the results of your allergy tests and how severe your symptoms are.
-It can include three treatment types: avoiding allergens, medicine options and/or immunotherapy (allergens given as a shot or placed under the tongue).
+Good allergy treatment is based on your medical history, the results of your allergy tests, and if your symptoms are mild or severe.
+Your allergy treatment plan may include three treatment types: avoiding allergens, medicines, and/or immunotherapy (allergens given as a shot or placed under the tongue).

 The best way to prevent allergy symptoms and limit your need for allergy medicine is to avoid your allergens as much as possible.
 This includes removing the source of allergens from your home and other places you spend time.
 You can also reduce your symptoms to airborne allergens by washing out your nose daily.
 You can do this by using a nasal saline rinse using a squeeze bottle or a Neti pot.